Not made for each other- Audio-Visual Dissonance-based Deepfake Detection and Localization

 AI Summary

-This paper proposes a deepfake detection method based on the Modality Dissonance Score (MDS), which quantifies the dissimilarity between audio and visual modalities.
-The hypothesis is that manipulated videos exhibit greater audio-visual disharmony, allowing for effective classification and temporal forgery localization.
+This paper proposes a novel deepfake detection and localization method based on a Modality Dissonance Score (MDS), which quantifies the dissimilarity between audio and visual modalities.
+The core hypothesis is that deepfake manipulation introduces disharmony between these modalities.
+The approach learns discriminative features for each modality via cross-entropy loss and models inter-modality similarity using a contrastive loss, enabling both detection and temporal localization of forgeries.

 Abstract